jymcheong/SysmonResources/5. Threat Analytics/README.md

 If we look at it as a Cause-to-Effect "spectrum", such events are closer to the effect(s).
 There's alot of in-betweens going on that are not captured thus making it difficult to work backwards to find out the root-cause even if the security controls were to be effective in alerting.

-Of course, there are more mature organisation that goes to the extend of recording those "in-betweens" for endpoint & network (eg. using EDR, Sysmon + Powershell + WMIC + Windows Audit, linux auditd/osquery/grr & netflow/network forensics).
+Of course, there are more mature/advance organisation that goes to the extend of recording those "in-betweens" for endpoint & network (eg. using EDR, Sysmon + Powershell + WMIC + Windows Audit, linux auditd/osquery/grr & netflow/network forensics).
 This brings us to the next topic; linking the data-points together.

 to be continued...